 Travel is chock-a-block full of rewards but does carry with it some inherent risks.
-At Operation Groundswell, programs are designed to navigate those risks effectively so that we can happily reap the many rewards.
-We use our 30 years of collective experience of assessing and managing risk to develop programs that incorporate risk in a thoughtful way.
+At Operation Groundswell, programs are designed to effectively navigate those risks so that we can all happily reap the rewards.
+Relying on over 30 years of collective risk management experience we’ve developed programs that tackle risk in a thoughtful way.
 Here’s everything you need to know.

-Whether it’s a hostel, a tent, a guesthouse, or a homestay; we ensure that accommodations are clean, hygienic, and secure.
-Our hosts understand our unique needs and host us with warmth and care.
-More than that, they are important teachers in our journey, always ready to show us how we can better respect our local setting.
-Over the years, we have formed long-term partnerships with our favourite places and our hosts have truly become our family and friends.
+Whether it’s a hostel, a tent, a guesthouse, or a homestay; we make sure that all of our accommodations are safe, clean, and hygienic.
+Our hosts understand our unique needs and welcome us with tender loving care.
+More than that, they are important teachers in our journey, always ready to show us how we can better engage with our local surroundings.
+Over the years, we have formed long-term partnerships with our favourite places and our hosts have truly become our friends and family.

-From the travel poops to missing passports to regional instability – there are a host of trained professionals with over 30 years of collective experience ready to help everyone navigate any bumps in the road and return home safe and sound.
+From travel poops to missing passports and local unrest – there are a host of trained professionals with over 30 years of collective experience ready to help everyone navigate any bumps in the road and return home safe and sound.

 OG works hard to minimize all the risks but if something should happen, we employ a comprehensive three-tiered approach when responding to incidents:

 What resources are utilized by OG when responding to incidents abroad?

 We have compiled a variety of resources to help guide policies and decision making.
 As specific situations occur, OG staff, the Programs Director, Regional Directors and Program Leaders can select the appropriate tool to assist with any response.